LucasSM3006/vcamp-edabit-java-find-number-of-digits-in-number/README.md

 # Find Number of Digits in Number
 You're supposed to do this in JS, but I misread it as just "Java".
-<br> So I'm uploading both of the solutions anyway.
+<br> So I'm uploading the solution written in both languages.

 # Screenshot
 ![alt text](https://github.com/LucasSM3006/vcamp-edabit-java-find-number-of-digits-in-number/blob/main/FindNumberOfDigits.PNG?raw=true)